dkiang/Nodes/README.md

 1. Enter path finding mode using the "Find Path" button
 2. Select a start node (will be highlighted with a black border)
 3. Select an end node (will be highlighted with a black border)
-4. Available paths will be shown with animated lines
+4. The shortest available path will be shown with a green highlighted line
+5. Drag any node - the path visualization moves with the nodes
+6. Double-tap nodes to activate/deactivate them
+   - Path automatically re-routes around inactive nodes
+   - Path updates to shorter routes when nodes are reactivated
-5. Exit path finding mode to return to normal operation
+7. Exit path finding mode to return to normal operation

 ### Managing Data
 - Use the menu (ellipsis) in the toolbar to access: